Mentoring Entrepreneurs: 5 Types Of Mentors For Entrepreneurial SuccessBusiness transformation

 Entrepreneurs must handle sales when the start-up is getting off the ground to gain experience.
 However, hiring a sales mentor who can offer critical guidance on strategies makes a huge difference.

-Someone with the sales experience, such as a VP of Sales, can give critical advice to entrepreneurs on building an effective sales team, creating a sales strategy, A/B testing email messages and dealing with difficult clients.
+Someone with sales experience, such as a VP of Sales, can give critical advice to entrepreneurs on building an effective sales team, creating a sales strategy, A/B testing email messages and dealing with demanding clients.

 Advice for entrepreneurs: Search for VP of Sales on LinkedIn to discover potential mentors.
-Next, introduce yourself or ask mutual connections to introduce you to each other.
+Next, introduce yourself or ask for mutual connections to submit you to each other.

-Entrepreneurs without a pulse into the customer side is not likely to secure a stronghold in the market.
-Adding a customer to their mentor pool will help them get early feedback, suggestions for improvements on products, and a pulse into the competition.
+Entrepreneurs without a pulse into the customer side are not likely to secure a stronghold in the market.
+Adding a customer to their mentor pool will help them get early feedback, suggestions for product improvements, and a pulse into the competition.

-Adding value to customers’ input is always going to pay off.
-Even seemingly small improvements or add-ons can make a massive difference for them and will work wonders towards strengthening relationships.
+Adding value to customers' input is always going to pay off.
+Even seemingly minor improvements or add-ons can make a massive difference for them and will work wonders towards strengthening relationships.

 Entrepreneurship is challenging at best.
 Setbacks, failures, and heartbreaks may lead to depression if not addressed early, and it roughly affects 30% of start-up entrepreneurs.
 Therapy sessions are as equally important for entrepreneurs as sales coaching or traditional mentorship.

 Entrepreneurs could hire therapists with an unbiased perspective for mentorship.
-Many VC firms, according to CNBC, are recruiting therapists so that they can assist their portfolio companies.
+According to CNBC, many VC firms are recruiting therapists to assist their portfolio companies.
 These therapists serve as advisors and help entrepreneurs combat burnout and emotional toll.